 The analysis is conducted based on a data set from Taiwan that comprises 8,243 firms spanning the period from 2009 to 2015.
-We evidence that family founder or family descendant CEOs prefer to make an efficient investment decision, thus reducing the possibility of overinvestment, which supports the SEW perspective.
+We evidence that family founder or family descendant CEOs prefer to make an efficient investment decision, thus reducing the possibility of over-investment, which supports the SEW perspective.
 The above results are also robust when considering the endogenous sorting of executives to family firms, considering the sample from the electronics industry, as well as controlling for a set of corporate governance mechanisms.

-This research might extend to the previous studies which are as followed: first, Zellweger (2017) indicate that there is little to be gained from creating a family/non-family firm dichotomy (e.g., overlooking simplifying the definition of family) and encourage future research to move beyond such simple divisions.
+This research might extend to the previous studies which are as followed: first, Zellweger (2017) indicate that there is little to be gained from creating a family/nonfamily firm dichotomy (e.g., overlooking simplifying the definition of family) and encourage future research to move beyond such simple divisions.
 As noted above, we systematically examine how the choices of family business CEOs affect their efficient investment decisions.
-Second, most prior studies focus on the effects of adverse selection between firm insider managers and outsider investors and on how to mitigate the information asymmetry between these two, such as using analyst forecast information or improving financial reporting quality, among other approaches (Biddle, Hilary, and Verdi 2009; McNichols and Stubben 2008; Cheng, Dhaliwal, and Zhang 2013; Garcia-Lara, Garcia and Penalva 2016; Chen, Xie, and Zhang 2017; Chiu, Kim, and Wang 2019).
+Second, most prior studies focus on the effects of adverse selection between firm insider managers and outsider investors and on how to mitigate the information asymmetry between these two, such as using analyst forecast information or improving financial reporting quality, among other approaches (Biddle et al., 2009; McNichols and Stubben, 2008; Cheng et al., 2013; Chen et al., 2017; Chiu et al., 2019).
 In contrast, there has been little attention to family investment decision.
-Hsieh, Yeh, and Chen (2010) have investigated how family involvement affect their firm innovation.
-Gu et al. (2016) have investigated how family involvement affect their new industry entry strategy and they proposal two distinguish SEW aspects: focused SEW (exercise of family influence) and broad SEW (succession of family dynasty).
+Hsieh et al., (2010) have investigated how family involvement affect their firm innovation.
+Gu et al., (2016) have investigated how family involvement affect their new industry entry strategy and they proposal two distinguish SEW aspects: focused SEW (exercise of family influence) and broad SEW (succession of family dynasty).
 Our finding might contribute to broad SEW perspective that Taiwanese family CEOs have a propensity to undertake efficient long time horizon investment decision in order to maintain succession of family dynasty.

-Third, most prior studies are based on markets, which are mature and standardized in developed countries (e.g., Anderson et al. 2009; Ramalingegowda, Wang and Yu 2013; Chiu et al. 2019; Li, Pryshchepa, and Wang 2021).
-Specifically, Anderson et al. (2009) indicate that family CEOs in Western European countries will outperform other firms only when the information environment is of high quality because they have better shareholder protections and country-level legal infrastructures.
-In comparison to Western European or U.S. firm, prior studies suggest that family firm's management decision problem in Asian family firms is more serious problem than in Western European or U.S. firm, we evidence that family CEOs positively affect efficient investment decisions based on Taiwanese data.
+Third, most prior studies are based on markets, which are mature and standardized in developed countries (e.g., Anderson et al., 2009; Ramalingegowda, 2013; Chiu et al., 2019).
+Specifically, Anderson et al., (2009) indicate that family CEOs in Western European countries will outperform other firms only when the information environment is of high quality because they have better shareholder protections and country-level legal infrastructures.
+In comparison to Western European or U.S. firm, prior studies suggest that family firm's management decision problem in Asian family firms is more serious problem than in Western countries (Ali et al., 2007;